jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The truth is, at this moment, people need solar panels, stores of food in their cellars, and a robust local supply system.
 Even better would be wide-spread recognition and adoption of online education, having seamless communication with medical professionals, and the ability to still make a living during a disaster.

 Regular people can have all of this with modern technology.
 That's the hidden truth of today's society.
-We aren't waiting for any technical development because no significant research is waiting to be unlocked.
-Billions of dollars worth of free and open-source software are waiting to give the middle-class society's levers of power once again.
+We aren't waiting for any technical development.
+There's no significant research waiting to be unlocked.
+Thousands of content creators, and billions of dollars worth of free and open-source software are waiting to give the middle-class society's levers of power once again.

 Two-way radio's for everyone!

-But only once, the middle class disregards Left/Right politics and uses modern technology to custom make our own tools.
+But only once, the middle class disregards Left/Right politics and uses modern technology to custom-make our own tools.

 For example, watch [The Pharmicist](https://www.netflix.com/ca/title/81002576) on Netflix, and you'll see how a simple online database of prescriptions stopped oxycontin pill mills.